-Supply chain disruption and reliance on key suppliers
+Reliance on key suppliers

 A material proportion of the Group's inbound supplies is derived from key suppliers (or 'original equipment manufacturers') in several of its markets.
 If a key supplier ceased supplying to the Group or materially reduced the level of its supply, this could result in a material negative impact on the financial performance of the Group.